pulp/pulp/docs/sphinx/user-guide/consumer-client/nodes.rst

   --strategy - synchronization strategy (mirror|additive) default is additive

-A child node may be deactivated using ``node deactivate`` command.
+A child node may be deactivated using the ``node deactivate`` command.
 Once deactivated, the node may no longer be managed using ``node`` commands.

 ::